Elliptic curves are pure and applied, concrete and abstract, simple and complex.

 The definition of an elliptic curve is not in terms of equations of a particular form.
 It says an elliptic curve is a

-• smooth,
+- smooth,

-• projective,
+- projective,

-• algebraic curve,
+- algebraic curve,

-• of genus one,
+- of genus one,

-• having a specified point O.
+- having a specified point O.

 Working over real numbers, smoothness can be specified in terms of derivatives.
-But that does smoothness mean working over a finite field?
+But what does smoothness mean working over a finite field?
 You take the derivative equations from the real case and extend them by analogy to other fields.
 You can “differentiate” polynomials in settings where you can’t take limits by defining derivatives algebraically.
 (The condition 4a³ + 27b² ≠ 0 above is to guarantee smoothness.)

 Informally, projective means we add “points at infinity” as necessary to make things more consistent.
-Formally, we’re not actually working with pairs of coordinates (xy) but equivalence classes of triples of coordinates (x, yz).
+Formally, we’re not actually working with pairs of coordinates (x, y) but equivalence classes of triples of coordinates (x, y, z).
 You can usually think in terms of pairs of values, but the extra value is there when you need it to deal with points at infinity.
 More on that here.

 An algebraic curve is the set of points satisfying a polynomial equation.